d4rthvadr/gap-giraffe/README.md

 # Gap Giraffe 🦒

-A Chrome browser extension that helps job seekers optimize their resumes by analyzing job postings using AI.
+A Chrome browser extension that helps job seekers optimize their resumes using AI-powered analysis.

-## 🎯 Project Goal
+## 🎯 Goal

-Automatically analyze job descriptions and help applicants tailor their resumes for better matches.
-The extension will:
+Automatically analyze job descriptions and help applicants tailor their resumes for better matches by:
-- Extract job requirements from any job posting page
+- Extracting job requirements from any posting
-- Compare job requirements with your resume
+- Comparing requirements with your resume
-- Use AI (Gemini Flash) to suggest resume optimizations
+- Generating AI-powered optimization suggestions
-- Track resume versions for different jobs
+- Tracking resume versions for different jobs
-- Monitor application status over time
+- Managing application status over time

-## 📊 Current Status: Stage 1 Complete ✅

-**What's Working:**
-- ✅ Chrome extension structure (Manifest V3)
-- ✅ TypeScript codebase with full type safety
-- ✅ Manual job analysis trigger via popup
-- ✅ Intelligent job scraping (title, company, description)
-- ✅ Confidence scoring for extracted data
-- ✅ Modern UI with animations

-**What's Coming:**
-- ⏳ **Stage 2**: SQLite database + Resume management
-- ⏳ **Stage 3**: AI model integration (Gemini Flash)
-- ⏳ **Stage 4**: Resume optimization & versioning
-- ⏳ **Stage 5**: Application tracking dashboard

 ## 🚀 Quick Start

 ### Prerequisites
-- Node.js installed
+- Node.js (v16 or higher)
 - Google Chrome browser
+- npm or yarn

 ### Installation